gabrieljacintho/super-snake-game-unity/README.md

 ## 🎮 Controls
 Get ready to dive into the action with these intuitive controls:

-* Movement: Use W, A, S, D keys to change the direction your snake is crawling through the game world.
+* Movement: Use custom keyboard keys to change the direction your snake is crawling through the game world.
 * Pause: Press Esc to pause the game during gameplay.

 ## Video